 In November 2011, the Company reported surface geophysical moving loop TDEM and DC resistivity surveys carried out on the West McArthur project through 2011 winter and summer.
 The \$2.4 million program has delineated several new drill targets at Grids 1, 5 and 7.
-The Grid 5 drill targets have been approved by the joint venture and are scheduled for drill testing in the first quarter of 2012.
+The Grid 5 drill targets have been approved by the joint venture and are being drill tested in the 2012 winter drill program.